 Cash represents cash in banks with the TI 2 Fund's custodian, The Bank of New York Mellon.
 In circumstances when Federal Deposit Insurance Corporation insured limits are exceeded, the risk of default depends on the creditworthiness of The Bank of New York Mellon.
-Through March 31, 2023, the TI 2 Fund has not experienced any losses in such accounts.
+Through March 31, 2024, the TI 2 Fund has not experienced any losses in such accounts.
 The Adviser monitors the creditworthiness of The Bank of New York Mellon in an attempt to mitigate risk of loss.

-The TI 2 Fund records its proportionate share of the Master Fund's investment income, expenses and realized and unrealized gains and losses as allocated by the Master Fund.
+The TI2 Fund records income, expenses, and the realized and unrealized gains/losses on investments in Investment Funds allocated from the Master Fund based on the TI2 Fund's proportionate holdings in the Master Fund.
 In addition, the TI 2 Fund records its own income and expenses on the accrual basis.